Fermion localization in higher curvature spacetime: Acknowledgments

-{\bf Acknowledgments:} SC thanks Department of Theoretical Physics, Tata Institute of Fundamental Research, Mumbai for providing Visiting Research Fellowship.
-SC and JM thanks Indian Association for the Cultivation of Science (IACS) for various support during the work.
+SC would like to thank Department of Theoretical Physics, Tata Institute of Fundamental Research, Mumbai and specially the Quantum Structure of the Spacetime Group for providing me Visiting (Post-Doctoral) Research Fellowship.
+The work of SC was supported in part by Infosys Endowment for the study of the Quantum Structure of Space Time.
+SC and JM thanks Indian Association for the Cultivation of Science (IACS), Kolkata for various support during the work.
+Last but not the least, we would all like to acknowledge our debt to the people of India for their generous and steady support for research in natural sciences, especially for theoretical high energy physics, string theory and cosmology.